empiricalci/emp/README.md

 emp run <protocol> </path/to/code>
 ```
 This is useful for quickly testing on your computer before saving changes to your code.

+## Authenticate with the server
+Authenticating with [empiricalci.com](https://empiricalci.com) allows you to save the results of your experiments
+and share them with your peers.
+1. If you haven't done so, sign up with GitHub for an account on [empiricalci.com](http://empiricalci.com)
+2. Set up a password on your [account page](https://empiricalci.com/account)
+3. Login using the CLI: ``emp login`` will ask for your credentials and store them on your computer

 ## Keep track of your experiments
 In order to keep track of your experiments on [empiricalci.com](https://empiricalci.com),